Predicting fixed-sample test decisions enables anytime-valid inference: Introduction

 \section{Introduction}

-Statistical hypothesis testing \citep{Neyman33} underpins decision-making across science and e-commerce, from laboratory experiments to clinical trials, to large-scale adaptive experimentation and online A/B testing.
-In its classical form, a hypothesis test is defined for a fixed sample size and guarantees control of Type I error (false positives) only when the decision is made at the planned endpoint.
-In practice, however, data are rarely generated in one block.
+Statistical hypothesis testing \citep{Neyman33} underpins decision-making across science and e-commerce, from laboratory experiments to clinical trials, to large-scale adaptive experimentation and online A/B testing.\footnote{A/B testing, also known as split testing, is a randomized experiment comparing digital assets with control A and variant B} In its classical form, a hypothesis test is defined for a fixed sample size and guarantees control of Type I error (false positives) only when the decision is made at the planned endpoint, often referred to as the maximal sample size.
+In practice, however, data are rarely generated in a single block.
 Experiments can be monitored as they progress, often with the desire of stopping early when evidence of the end decision appears compelling \citep{Robbins70, Robbins71}.
-Such interim analyses fundamentally break the error guarantees of classical tests, making repeated “peeking” at the data statistically invalid despite its clear motivation.
+Such interim analyses fundamentally break the error guarantees of classical tests, making repeated ``peeking” at the data statistically invalid, despite the clear motivation.

 A substantial literature has sought to reconcile sequential decision-making with statistical validity.
-Group sequential designs control error by prespecifying a limited number of interim analyses, requiring rigid testing schedules and careful calibration using numerical methods, e.g. \citep{Jennison89, Jennison99}.
-More recent anytime-valid methods allow arbitrary stopping but typically replace the fixed-sample test with an alternative sequential construction, most often using likelihood-ratios and decisions based on notions of betting-odds, and they suffer substantial losses in power \citep{Shafer11, DeHeideGrunwald2021, hendriksen2021optional, Vovk21, Shafer21, Ramdas2023, Grunwald24}.
-As a result, it is currently believed that validity under arbitrary stopping necessarily requires abandoning classical fixed-sample tests and accepting a large efficiency penalty.
+Group sequential designs control error by prespecifying a limited number of interim analyses, requiring rigid testing schedules and careful calibration using numerical methods, see e.g. \citep{Jennison89, Jennison99}.
+More recent anytime-valid methods allow arbitrary stopping with arbitrary large samples using likelihood-ratios and decisions based on notions of betting-odds.
+However, such approaches suffer substantial losses in power \citep{Shafer11, DeHeideGrunwald2021, hendriksen2021optional, Vovk21, Shafer21, Ramdas2023, Grunwald24}.
+As a consequence, it is currently believed that validity under arbitrary stopping necessarily requires accepting a large efficiency penalty.

+Earlier, and largely forgotten in the literature, an anytime valid approach was introduced by \cite{Lan1982}.
+Under the name stochastic curtailment, the approach relies on martingales and the Doob martingale inequality to provide a suitably bounded Type I error for early stopping.
+See also \cite{Jennsion1990} and \cite{Koning2026}.
+A disadvantage here, by defining the predictive probability of rejecting the null hypothesis as a martingale is (i) the anytime valid tests which can be implemented are limited due to the martingale constraint, and (ii) such anytime valid tests based on the martingale and martingale inequality are inadmissable, in that there is an alternative test with matching Type I error and superior power.